Cultural Travel Guides

 Japan Travel Checklist 2026

-Japan is a land of stunning contrasts—from the futuristic streets of Shinjuku to the serene temples of Kyoto.
-But it's also a place with very specific social norms and logistical hurdles.
-Don't leave home without this checklist.
+Japan is a land of stunning contrasts - from the futuristic streets of Shinjuku to the serene temples of Kyoto.
+But it is also a country with unique customs and logistics that can trip up first-time visitors.

 1. Transport: The JR Pass Debate